Mirv/g_module/README.md

 Template for g_messages

+Branch:  Data On Demand

+Synopsis:
+  Each method of process calls all data from JSON as it goes.
+  Versus batching style calls previously.

 Designed to match inputs against files with option of writing your own db adaptor.

 If matches are found ...